open-wa/wa-automate-nodejs/README.md

 create().then(client => start(client));
 ```

+Please note sometimes short(<4s) voice notes sometimes do not decrypt properly and result in empty audio files.

 ## Sending Video

 If you intend to use video via sulla-hotfix, you need to use a chrome instance with puppeteer instead of the default chromium instance.
 This is becase chromium does not have any relevant video codecs needed for new whatsapp web video sending features.